Multi-channel Narrow-band Deep Speech Separation with Full-band Permutation Invariant Training: Experiments

-Along with the increase of speech overlap ratio, the performance of FaSNet-TAC and the proposed method degrades, which means that the quantity of non-overlapped signal is important for the two methods.
-In the non-overlapped signals, each speaker presents solely, which provides some useful information, such as the speaker embeddings and the clean spatial cues, that can be used for separating the overlapped signals.
+Along with the increase of speech overlap ratio, the performance of all the methods degrade, since non-overlapped signal is easier to separate than overlapped signal.
+Moreover, in the non-overlapped signals, each speaker presents solely, which provides some useful information, such as the speaker embeddings and the clean spatial cues, that can be used for separating the overlapped signals.
 The performance of the proposed method significantly drops when the overlap ratio gets extremely high (higher than 95\%).
 This indicates that the proposed method highly relies on the non-overlapped part to extract some information about the clean spatial cues, and much information can be provided even by a small portion (larger than 5\%) of non-overlapped signals.
-Fortunately, the speech overlap ratio in real applications is normally not extremely high.
-The oracle MVDR uses the true signals to estimate parameters, thence it does not rely on the non-overlapped signals.